Daulat Zaman

-Daulat-uz-Zaman (1947–2002) was a fast bowler who played first-class cricket for different teams in East Pakistan in the 1960s.
+Daulat-uz-Zaman (1947–30 March 2002) was a fast bowler who played first-class cricket for different teams in East Pakistan in the 1960s.
 Later, in 1979, he represented Bangladesh in the first ICC trophy tournament in England.

-In 22 first-class matches he took 40 wickets at 35 apiece, with a career best of 5/105.
+In 22 first-class matches he took 40 wickets at 35 runs apiece, with a career best of 5/105.

 In the 1979 ICC Trophy he took 6 wickets at an average of 12.33.
 His best, 4/23, came against Malaysia.

 After retiring as a player, he was involved with Victoria Sporting Club, one of the oldest cricket clubs in Dhaka (named after the empress).
 While attending a club match involving his beloved club, he died of a heart attack in March 2002.